babel/podcast.babeljs.io/episodes/preset-env.md

 **Jason**: I had cases where they were byte for byte identical. which was weird.
 We weren’t using const and let.
 I found that the absolute highest value transforms that preset-env could be dropping, like async-await, generators, tag templates (of which the modern version of those things are like super optimized, fast to parse, smaller, and compress better), I kept finding those were being compiled to ES5.
 Tagged templates were getting compiled to strings and function calls.
 Async-await was getting compiled to regenerator, which is quite high cost.
 This sort of kept coming up over and over.

-And originally I just thought, “people have misconfigured preset-env, right?”
+**Jason**: And originally I just thought, “people have misconfigured preset-env, right?”
 But this was what happened.
 I started digging and found that over the course of two or three years, a bunch of bugs had been opened, kind of what we described it.
 “I ran into this issue where I converted over to using arrow functions.
 And when I use Babel, my arrow functions in almost all browsers have a .name property, except for Edge 16.

-Or more difficult, people would say, “I'm using preset-env with the es-modules option, which outputs this Edge 16+ build, and I keep getting this error where there's an exception thrown every time I instantiate a class that has an arrow function inside of it.
+**Jason**: Or more difficult, people would say, “I'm using preset-env with the es-modules option, which outputs this Edge 16+ build, and I keep getting this error where there's an exception thrown every time I instantiate a class that has an arrow function inside of it.

 **Henry**: There’s all these edge cases, and I don't remember them.
 When you hear stuff like that, you’re like, “That's weird, I don't really want to fix it, but that's a problem for them.”
 Maybe none of the team focused on it and someone else decided to fix it, and of course we'll just merge it in.

-The one I do remember, it was in a for loop and it only happened when the for-loop was over a million.
+**Henry**: The one I do remember, it was in a for loop and it only happened when the for-loop was over a million.
 And I’m like, “When is that ever going to happen?”
 And then we ended up merging that fix.
 I'm just like, “We just made the code way bigger for all these people.
 Why did we do that?”

 **Jason**: Yeah.
 This is tag template call site tracking, and Safari 10 and 11 has two different weird bugs that get triggered at various States of optimization.
 But it's like, how would you test for that?

-So foreshadowing here, when I did preset-modules, I had to write a test for this.
+**Jason**: So foreshadowing here, when I did preset-modules, I had to write a test for this.
 You can mock the call site using bind, and that happens to trigger this bug.
 It doesn't trigger it the way that it was happening in the wild and the bug report, but it triggers the bug.

-I think Justin, the guy who wrote lit-html found that cause it uses Tagged Templates, right?
+**Jason**: I think Justin, the guy who wrote lit-html found that cause it uses Tagged Templates, right?
 The outcome was disastrous, right?
 The tag template is always supposed to give you the same reference to an array of strings every time you call it.
 And this is super useful for caching.
 Store stuff in there, or use it as a key to map.
 And in Safari, it didn’t.
 It just gave you a new one every time.

-Or a second bug that I found that wasn't even documented anywhere, Safari did an earlier version of the tagged templates spec.
+**Jason**: Or a second bug that I found that wasn't even documented anywhere, Safari did an earlier version of the tagged templates spec.
 And if you had two different calls sites inside of the same parent function, they would get the same strings array, but they're different call sites so they can have different expressions in them.
 I can't imagine being somebody who was relying on tag templates.
 So literally you have a bunch of libraries now, even stepping aside the Babel problem, that implement their own tag template call site tracking.
 Because the cache is not reliable.
 And it just came down to this one browser bug.

 **Henry**: I think the general thing is just browsers have bugs.